-Drug Available Formulations Route Usual Recommended Frequency Comments Tablets should be taken with water 30 minutes before the first meal of the day.
-Relistor should be discontinued when opioid pain medication is discontinued.
+Drug Available Formulations Route Usual Recommended Frequency Comments Relistor should be discontinued when opioid pain medication is discontinued.
 Symproic (naldemedine) Tablets Oral OIC in chronic non-cancer pain: once daily Safety and efficacy have not been established in pediatric patients.
 Use should be avoided in patients with severe hepatic impairment (Child-Pugh Class C).
 Symproic should be discontinued when opioid pain medication is discontinued.
 Trulance (plecanatide) Tablets Oral CIC and IBS-C: once daily Tablet may be crushed for patients who are unable to swallow the tablet whole; crushed tablets may also be administered via a nasogastric tube.
 Viberzi (eluxadoline) Tablets Oral Treatment of IBS-D in adults: twice daily Safety and efficacy have not been established in pediatric patients.
 Dose should be adjusted in patients who are unable to tolerate the 100 mg dose, are receiving concomitant OATP1B1 inhibitors, or have mild or moderate hepatic impairment.
 Use should be avoided in patients with severe hepatic impairment (Child-Pugh Class C).
-Xifaxan (rifaximin) Tablets Oral IBS-D: 3 times daily for 14 days TD: 3 times daily for 3 days Hepatic encephalopathy: twice daily Safety and efficacy have not been established in pediatric patients &lt; 12 years of age with TD or patients &lt; 18 years of age for hepatic encephalopathy and IBS-D. Patients with IBS-D who experience recurrence may be retreated up to 2 times with the same regimen.
+Xifaxan (rifaximin) Tablets Oral IBS-D: 3 times daily for 14 days TD: 3 times daily for 3 days Hepatic encephalopathy: twice daily Safety and efficacy have not been established in pediatric patients < 12 years of age with TD or patients < 18 years of age for hepatic encephalopathy and IBS-D. Patients with IBS-D who experience recurrence may be retreated up to 2 times with the same regimen.
 Should not be used in patients with TD complicated by fever or blood in the stool or diarrhea due to pathogens other than E. coli.
-Zelnorm (tegaserod) Tablets Oral IBS-D: twice daily Tablets should be taken 30 minutes before a meal.
+Caution should be used in patients with severe hepatic impairment (Child-Pugh Class C).
+Zelnorm (tegaserod) Tablets rescribing information Oral IBS- C : twice daily Tablets should be taken 30 minutes before a meal.
 Zelnorm should be discontinued if no response is seen after 4 to 6 weeks of treatment.